Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 <h4>Tested Sections</h4>

-- External links to social media websites.
+- External links to social media and venue location websites.
 - Internal links, which entailed those on the navbar to ensure anchors were referenced to the right sections.
 - Forms for signup of newsletter and contact (although, form validation was not a requirement of this project).
 - Checked button sizes so they were responsive and large enough to be clicked.
 - Checked images to ensure they were responsive and displayed appropriately on multiple screen sizes.
 - Ensuring individual section headers resized and appeared well when viewed on various screens and added opacity to the navigation bar to allow for more visibility of section header area on smaller devices.
 - Spell checked all text content.
-- HTML and CSS validation via w3.org.
+- HTML and CSS validation via [w3.org](https://www.w3.org/ "W3C Official Site").
 - Checked margins and padding of the container (sections) to ensure the content within it didn't look disproportionate on various screen sizes, specifically smaller devices.
 - Ensured the iframes were being responsive and displayed properly.